Money (That's What I Want): Composition and recording

 The song developed out of a spontaneous recording session at the Hitsville studio A in Detroit.
-Gordy and Strong began by improvising on piano and vocals and were joined by Benny Benjamin on drums and Brian Holland on tambourine.
+Berry Gordy and Barrett Strong began by improvising on piano and vocals and were joined by Benny Benjamin on drums and Brian Holland on tambourine.
+It is a response song to the standard The Best Things in Life Are Free.
 Authors Jim Cogan and William Clark only identify the guitarist and bass guitarist as "two white kids walking home from high school [who] heard the music out on the street and wandered in to Hitsville [and] asked if they could play along."
-They add "Strong claimed he never saw the two boys who played bass and guitar again."
-However, the guitarist has also been identified as Eugene Grew, who claimed that Barrett showed him what to play.
+They add, "Strong claimed he never saw the two boys who played bass and guitar again."
+However, the guitarist has also been identified as Eugene Grew, who claimed that Strong showed him what to play.

-Barrett begins with a bluesy piano riff, with the rest of the instruments gradually falling in.
+Strong begins with a bluesy piano riff, with the rest of the instruments gradually falling in.
 The figure is a key element of the song and is repeated throughout the piece by the piano, bass guitar and guitar, with background vocals by the Rayber Voices.
 Author Nick Talevski calls the song an "R&B classic" and it is identified as having a "Detroit R&B sound" by Mark Lewisohn.
 Music journalist Charles Shaar Murray describes "Money" as "one of the earliest Motown classics from the days when the label left some of R&B's rough edges in place."